Table of Contents[Hide][Show]

 - C. KEY: After you start this test, you need to press all the buttons on your iPod within 5 seconds.
 If you don’t do it fast enough, it will fail.

-- D. AUDIO: Plug in your headphone but don’t expect a musical concert.
-This test will only test the audio gain.
+- D. AUDIO: Plug in a pair of headphones, but don’t expect a musical concert.
+This will only test the audio gain.
 The default setting is 120.
 Press the Forward button to increase up to 127 (max).
 You will see a message that says “0X00000000 DONE” if your iPod passes the test.

 - E. REMOTE: This will test the iPod Remote if you have one.
 Plug it in, or the test result will be “RMT FAIL.”